Q3 Budget Season: Setting Next Year's CAM Estimates

 Where CapVeri Fits

 CapVeri's CAM Estimate Forecaster uses current year actuals as a base, applies growth assumptions by expense category, and projects next year's estimate by tenant.
-This eliminates the spreadsheet work of building estimates manually and flags any estimates that would produce unusually large settlements based on current trajectory.
+This replaces the manual spreadsheet work of building estimates and flags any estimates that would produce unusually large settlements based on current trajectory.

 Catch Errors Before They Become Disputes

-Upload your GL export and CapVeri independently recalculates every tenant's reconciliation — flagging errors before statements go out.
-First audit is always free.
+Upload your GL export and CapVeri independently recalculates every tenant's reconciliation.
+It flags errors before statements go out.
+30-day free trial, no credit card required.